WhoTheFlower/Steam-Deck-UI-Components/README.md

 Back Sound from Tremulous, an open source mutiplayer shooter.

-You can message me @whodadev on Discord if you need something, I'm looking for a cleaner version of "EnterMenu.wav" if you have a better sample please let me know.
-Thanks :)
+You can message me @whodadev on Discord if you need something, I'm looking for a cleaner version of "EnterMenu.wav" for the Sword Art Online Sound FX. if you have a better sample please let me know. thanks :).